-- The CA shall draw up and maintain Certification Practice Statements that describe how the CA applies its Certificate Policy. - The CA shall meet the requirements set in the Certificate Policy and Certification Practice Statement. - The CA shall publish the Certificate Policy and Certification Practice Statement and make them accessible by the public. - The CA shall employ a sufficient number of personnel who possess the expert knowledge, experience and qualifications necessary for the provision of certification services. - The CA shall use trustworthy systems and products that are protected against unauthorised access. - The CA shall make information regarding certificates and certification activity, on the basis of which the CA's activities and their trustworthiness can be assessed, available to the public.
+- The CA shall publish the Certificate Policy and Certification Practice Statement and make them accessible by the public. - The CA shall employ a sufficient number of personnel who possess the expert knowledge, experience and qualifications necessary for the provision of certification services. - The CA shall use trustworthy systems and products that are protected against unauthorised access. - The CA shall make information regarding certificates and certification activity, on the basis of which the CA's activities and their trustworthiness can be assessed, available to the public.